markstory/sphinxcontrib-phpdomain/doc/usage.rst

 .. code:: rst

-   You can modify a DateTime's date using :php:meth:`DateTime::setDate`.
+   You can modify a DateTime's date using :php:method:`DateTime::setDate`.

 Result
 -----------

-You can modify a DateTime's date using :php:meth:`DateTime::setDate`.
+You can modify a DateTime's date using :php:method:`DateTime::setDate`.